How to File a Complaint FAQs - Home Improvement Commission

 6. Does the contractor receive a copy of the complaint?

 After the complaint is reviewed by an MHIC team member, the contractor is sent a copy of the complaint along with a Notice of Complaint/Order to Respond.
 The homeowner also receives a copy of the Notice of Complaint/Order to Respond.
 This document notifies the contractor of the complaint and requests a written response to the complaint within 14 days.
-In addition to responding to the specific allegations contained in the complaint, the contractor is required to provide a list of all the subcontractors that worked on the job, a copy of all permits and inspections for the job, a certificate of liability insurance, and other documents related to the home improvement job.
+In addition to responding to the specific allegations contained in the complaint, the contractor is required to provide a copy of all permits and inspections for the job, a certificate of liability insurance, and other documents related to the home improvement job.
 In the response, the contractor also is instructed to indicate if she or he wishes to participate in the MHIC mediation program.

 7. What happens if the contractor does not respond to the complaint?